jacksonofalltrades/mtg-deck-builder/README.md

 * `--include-planeswalker-removal`
 * `--include-artifact-removal`

+If neither of the following is specified, both targeted and non-targeted will be included in results
+* `--include-targeted` - "Destroy all non-land permanents"
+* `--include-non-targeted` - "Destroy target creature"

+If neither of the following is specified, both "destroy" and "exile" will be included in results
+* `--include-exile`
+* `--include-destroy`

 #### Affinity types
 At the top level you can break down types of play into format and metagame, but I wanted something a little bit more specific, so I'm calling it Affinity Type, here.
 So what is an Affinity Type?
 Here are some examples:
 * Tribal